 With so much destruction after the war, most of the city has to be rebuilt.
 However, on seeing the city it is difficult to say so, as the planners have retained the original architecture and charm of the city.
 Not all the buildings have been rebuilt though, and the remaining are a grim reminder of its tough past.

 Right from the moment I stepped into the city, I knew there were many great photographs to be made here.
-Each building prompting me to creatively make a new composition of this beautiful city – Budapest.
+Each building prompted me to creatively make a new composition of this beautiful city – Budapest.

 Budapest has seven bridges linking the two sides of the Danube.
 The Elisabeth Bridge was destroyed by the Germans and was rebuilt in 1964, the famous Chain Bridge was built in 1849, and the Liberty Bridge, an art Nouveau style bridge was rebuilt in 1989.
 Then there are also the Margaret Bridge, Arpad Bridge, Petofi Bridge and the Rakoczi Bridge, all well-known tourist attractions.

+Needless to say, illuminated bridges over a river gives you many unique perspectives to photograph the city.
 This photograph (below) of the Elisabeth Bridge illuminated in white light at night with the St. Stephen’s Basilica in the background was shot from a nearby hill.
 Finding such vantage and different viewpoints is what I look forward to when I visit any city.

-Just after sunset is my favourite time to photograph as I find the best colours, right from the blue and orange hues of the sky to the golden of the artificial lights and tail-lights of the traffic streaking in red make for spectacular images.
+Just after sunset (also called blue hour) is my favourite time to photograph as I find the best colours, right from the blue and orange hues of the sky to the golden of the artificial lights and tail-lights of the traffic streaking in red make for spectacular images.
 Very often I spend hours crouching on my knees, mulling over the best perspectives I could gather, but the aches in my muscles due to all the crouching are often worth it when I see the different photos I could make.

 A must visit for any tourist in Budapest in the Fisherman’s Bastion.
 The turrets, minarets and walls built to complement the Mathias Church are reminiscent of the 15th century medieval era.
 This photograph was taken from the Fisherman’s Bastion which presents some of the best views of the city.
 The Hungarian Parliament building can se seen in this photograph, which is still the tallest building in Budapest and one of the biggest Parliaments of the world.
 A tour of the building itself is also completely worth it.